Clendon, Dr Jill

 From July 2008 to May 2010 Jill worked at Nelson Marlborough Institute of Technology in the Bachelor of Nursing programme as a Senior Academic - lecturing and curriculum development

-From May 2010 she commuted weekly from Nelson to Wellington to work as Nursing Policy Advisor and Researcher for the New Zealand Nurses Organisation.
-In 2017, Dr Jill Clendon was appointed to the Chief Advisor Office of the Chief Nursing Officer Ministry of Health.
-She also was Acting Chief Nursing Officer to give advice about all things nursing to the Ministry of Health and Director General of Health Dr Ashley Bloomfield through the COVID period.
+From May 2010 she started work as Nursing Policy Advisor and Researcher for the New Zealand Nurses Organisation.
+In 2017, Jill was appointed as Chief Advisor in the Office of the Chief Nursing Officer at the Ministry of Health and started commuting to Wellington from her home in Nelson weekly.
+While at the Ministry, she spent time as Acting Chief Nursing Officer, working closely then Director General of Health Dr Ashley Bloomfield.

-More recently Dr Jill Clendon has worked in the position of Associate Director of Nursing and Operations Manager for Ambulatory Care at Nelson Marlborough District Health Board Te Whatu Ora, a mix of leadership and operational management, responsible for district nursing and public health nursing.
-In her spare time Jill runs a volunteer after-hours nurse-led clinic in Nelson, is Chairperson of the Victory Community Health Centre Board, a local community-led health initiative.
+More recently Jill has worked in the position of Associate Director of Nursing and Operations Manager for Ambulatory Care at Nelson Marlborough District Health Board Te Whatu Ora, a mix of leadership and operational management, responsible for district nursing and public health nursing.
+In early 2024, Jill accepted an offer to work as Regional Clinical Director, Primary and Community Care for the Health New Zealand Commissioning team across Te Waipounamu.
+She now combines that with contract work including work with the Nursing Council and running her own professional supervision practice.

-Since February 2012, she has continued as adjunct professor at Victoria University in the Graduate School of Nursing, Midwifery and Health.
-She is co-writing her fourth nursing textbook.
-Jill's research has examined the efficacy of community-based nurse-led clinics, and the historical and contemporary context of community-based well-child care in New Zealand, on nursing workforce issues and models of care, cultural history, primary health care and nursing science.
+She also held previous appointments as adjunct professor at Victoria University in the Graduate School of Nursing, Midwifery and Health, member of the Primary and Community Advisory Board to Waitakere Health Board, and member of the Ministerial Advisory Group reviewing Care Capacity Demand Management.
+She has co-authored four editions of the text book Community health and wellness: primary health care in practice and has published over 60 peer-reviewed and other journal articles.
+Jill's research has examined the efficacy of community-based nurse-led clinics, the historical and contemporary context of community-based well-child care in New Zealand, nursing workforce issues, models of care, cultural history, primary health care and nursing science.

 Comments